Networking & P2P

 Document ID: XGRCHAIN-NETWORKING-P2P

-Audience: Node operators, validator operators, infrastructure engineers, protocol developers
+Audience: Node operators, validator operators, RPC operators, infrastructure engineers

 1. Scope